keystonejs/keystone/.changeset/twelve-garlics-shave.md

 '@keystone-6/core': minor
 ---

-Changes session secret to a secure random default if no session secret is provided
+Changes session secret to a secure random default when not provided